 As I've remarked before, and undoubtedly will remark again frequently in these articles, the pre-internet world now looks like a very strange place.
 For it was a place where if you missed a movie or a TV show, it was pretty gone forever.
 Now it is true that the dawning of the age of home video and cable TV had brought us endless repeats and boxed sets of video cassettes, but these were just primitive, crude ancestors of the on-demand playground we now have, the all-you-can-eat digital sweetshop that never closes.
 However for many decades, before VCRs and cable/satellite telly, there was another medium in which films and TV shows lived on, a strange netherworld where old favourites could be re-lived.
 Well, in part anyway.
 Welcome to the strange world of the tie-in record!

 Now to begin with there were releases of favourite theme tunes and soundtracks, and then later assorted ill-judged stabs at the pop charts and tie-in novelty records.
-Sometimes you could even get a purely audio version of a movie or show, although admittedly often edited down and with inserted narration to make sense on non dialogue bits.
+Sometimes you could even get a purely audio version of a movie or TV show, although admittedly often edited down and with inserted narration to make sense on non dialogue bits.
 And as the record industry enjoyed its golden age in the 1960s and 1970s, it's not surprising that many broadcasters decided to cut out the middle man and began setting up their own record labels.

 Hence in 1967 the BBC began releasing all manner of assorted tie-in records as BBC Radio Enterprises.
 As the name suggests, in the early days it was drawing heavily on its extensive radio back catalog, with one of the earliest releases being a Goon Show LP.
-The venture was a great success, and by 1970 it had become the catchier sounding BBC Records, and the label would morph once again in 1974, becoming BBC Records & Tapes when the new-fangled audio cassette took off.
+The venture was a great success, and by 1970 it had become the hipper and catchier sounding BBC Records.
+And the label would morph once again in 1974, moving with the times as it were, to become BBC Records & Tapes when the new-fangled audio cassette took off.
+And for more on the BBC's own record label I would heartily recommend Top of the Box by Tim Worthington, an excellent tome that is as entertaining as it is informative, that catalogues the varied and often strange singles it released over the years.

 However aside from repackaging old shows in vinyl and cassette, and releasing themes and music, something very odd happened.

-Some one somewhere noted that the Beeb kept on getting requests from drama groups and amateur film-makers for sound effects.
-And as well they might, for the BBC was famous for having its own dedicated sound division, the BBC Radiophonic Workshop, which had been founded in 1958 to conjuring up music, jingles and sound effects galore.
-Now quite often the boffins at the Workshop would very obligingly dash off a tape of the requested sound effects and mail it out, but then some bright spark had the idea of releasing whole LPs of sound effects, cutting out a lot of faffing around.
-And making a few quid in the process!
+Someone, somewhere, noted that the Beeb kept on getting requests from drama groups and amateur film-makers for sound effects.
+And as well they might, for the BBC was famous for having its own dedicated sound division, the legendary BBC Radiophonic Workshop, which had been founded in 1958 to conjuring up music, jingles and sound effects galore.
+It included in its staff a great many folk who would go on to be recognised as sonic pioneers - Delia Derbyshire, Brian Hodgson, Dudley Simpson, and Dick Mills, whose work would be become hugely influential in the field of experimental and electronic music.
+Now quite often the boffins at the Workshop would very obligingly dash off a tape of the requested sound effects and mail it out, becasue they were jolly nice folks too.
+But then some bright spark in the dark depths of Broadcasting House had the idea that perhaps the BBC should release a whole LP of sound effects, cutting out a lot of faffing around, and possibly making a few quid in the process!

 And the themed approach continued with the next release, for Volume 11 was entitled Off Beat Sounds - and from the collection of splashes, creaks, squeaks, and doooinnnnnnng! noises, I'm guessing this was designed for amateur comic capers.
 Although if you were to argue that most home-filmed smut would benefit from a swannee whistle or two, I wouldn't disagree.
 But the discussion of the acoustic choices in what they used to call "stag reels" aside, it was with the release of the next volume that things got really exciting!